The International Association of Insurance Supervisors (International Association of Insurance Supervisors IAIS

 ), other standard-setting bodies and international organisations to promote stability and development of the financial markets.

-In 2011, the IAIS updated its Insurance Core Principles (ICP
+The IAIS has refined its Insurance Core Principles (ICP

-) — a set of globally applicable general recommendations for the fundamental structure of insurance supervision.
+) over the past few years — a set of globally applicable general recommendations for the fundamental structure of insurance supervision.
 The principles are guidelines for supervisory authorities and an instrument for their self-assessment, while at the same time assisting the International Monetary Fund (IMF

 ) in its reviews of the status of supervisory regimes.
 On the basis of these ICPs, the IMF issues recommendations under the Financial Sector Assessment Program (FSAP

 ) and decides on technical and financial support for the relevant authorities.
-Individual ICPs are further refined on the basis of the IMF’s experience with the FSAP or the relevant IAIS programmes (self-assessment and peer reviews).
+The IMF’s experience with the FSAP or relevant IAIS programmes (e.g. peer review process) is taken into account when further refining specific principles.